What It Really Means to Turn Fifty

-Is it because it’s proof positive we’re at the half way point?
+Fifty is proof positive we’re at the half way point of our lives.
 Ha, even that’s an ambitious thought unless you’re sure you’ll live to be a centenarian!
-Like most anxiety promoters, turning fifty is really a product of our perceptions isn’t it?

-We’re convinced that turning fifty is the beginning of the end.
+Is turning fifty the beginning of the end?

-With all the change, we often feel too tired to really give a damn.
-We’re wondering what happened to all that we knew and was familiar.
+With all the changes, we often feel too tired to really give a damn about anything.
+We’re wondering what happened to our mojo.

 Who are we?
 What do we want now?

-Just before I turned fifty I ended my 21 year old marriage and after a brief stint of singledom I moved across states to begin a new relationship.
-Convinced I had figured out this whole transition thing, I leapt to an exciting new life with the certainty of a 21 year old.
+Just before I turned fifty I ended my 21 year old marriage.
+After a brief stint of singledom I then moved across states to begin a new relationship.
+Convinced I had figured out this whole midlife transition thing, I leapt to an exciting new life with the certainty of a 21 year old.
 Instead of using my 49 year old brain, I acted without fear or common sense.
-When the dust settled I realized I hadn’t acted for my best interests, but with some fuzzy notion that things would magically work out.
-They didn’t.
+When the dust settled I realized I hadn’t acted in my best interests at all.
+Just some fuzzy notion that things would magically work out.
+They didn’t of course.

-My 50 year old self lived through a very painful soul searching meltdown when I realized my mistake.
+My 50 year old self then lived through a very painful soul searching meltdown.
 I’d given responsibility for my happiness to someone else instead of making it my priority.
 Which only goes to prove you still have a lot to learn at fifty.

-The pain of failing in love, work, or relationships is enhanced, no magnified if we’re fifty or older.
+The pain of failing at love, work, or relationships is enhanced, no magnified at fifty or older.
 We’re supposed to get it right.
 We’re supposed to know what we’re doing!

-We do.
-We have five decades or more of experience.
-Turning fifty is a beginning not an end.
+My conclusion is that turning fifty is a beginning not an end.
 It’s not a semi colon to the rest of life.
-I found the wisdom to know I had to be the agent of change if I didn’t want to become a failure at mid life.
+We can find the wisdom to know we’re the agent of change.
+Becoming a failure at mid life is NOT an option!

-I’m suggesting you don’t allow thoughts of growing older.
-You don’t look at yourself and see someone you don’t recognize, you look at yourself with love and appreciation.
+What I’m suggesting is, don’t allow negative thoughts of growing old.
+You look at yourself with love and appreciation.
 You focus on the good and the positive aspects of your age.

 Aches and pains?
 Got em.
 But I don’t say to myself these aches and pains are a product of getting older.
 They’re just there.